 Any individual who believes that he or she has been subjected to discrimination is encouraged to report as follows:

-If on the basis of disability, the ADA/Section 504 Coordinator has been designated to handle inquiries and reports.
+If on the basis of disability, the Accommodations Coordinator has been designated to handle inquiries and reports.
 Contact information:

 Mount Carmel College of Nursing